-A service plan is an agreement between you and CPS and will govern the expectations surrounding your behavior during the CPS case.
-If there are areas of your life that you and CPS agree need to be improved they will be detailed within the service plan.
-This could be attending counseling if you have an anger management issue, alcoholics anonymous if you have a substance abuse issue or simply fixing a condition in your home that is dangerous for a child.
+A service plan is an agreement between you and CPS and will govern your behavior's expectations during the CPS case.
+If there are areas of your life that you and CPS agree need to be improved, they will be detailed within the service plan.
+This could be attending counseling if you have an anger management issue, alcoholics anonymous if you have a substance abuse issue, or simply fixing a condition in your home that is dangerous for a child.

-By signing the service plan you are agreeing to all aspects of the document and that you understand and agree that CPS needs to be involved in your child's life.
-Be sure to read the safety plan carefully so that you know every aspect of it and what it can mean to you and your family.
-Before signing make sure your attorney has reviewed it and that you have shared your concerns with your attorney about its contents.
-The risk of not abiding by the service plan is that CPS can use this as a justification for their asking to have your parental rights terminated.
+By signing the service plan, you agree to all aspects of the document and that you understand and agree that CPS needs to be involved in your child's life.
+Be sure to read the safety plan carefully to know every aspect of it and what it can mean to you and your family.
+Before signing, make sure your attorney has reviewed it and that you have shared your concerns with your attorney about its contents.
+The risk of not abiding by the service plan is that CPS can use this to justify their asking to have your parental rights terminated.

 Attending a Permanency Hearing

-One of the most important hearings that you will attend in your child's CPS case is a Permanency Hearing.
+One of the essential hearings you will attend in your child's CPS case is a Permanency Hearing.
 It occurs six months after CPS has been awarded temporary conservatorship over your child.
 A judge will be interested in seeing if you are living up to the terms of your service plan and if you have any work to do in that regard.

 CPS has a responsibility to update the judge with a report on how the case is proceeding.
 This report should be filed before the hearing and a copy made available to you and your attorney.
-It is a good move to have that report reviewed and any issues with its contents detailed prior to the hearing so that you have points to discuss with the judge.
-The report will detail opinions about you and your child and if anything is incorrect or off base be sure to bring that up to the judge in the hearing.
-Just because CPS writes it in the report does not mean that it is necessarily true.
+It is an excellent move to have that report reviewed and any issues with its contents detailed before the hearing so that you have pointed to discuss with the judge.
+The report will detail opinions about you and your child, and if anything is incorrect or off base be, sure to bring that up to the judge in the hearing.
+CPS writes it in the report does not mean that it is necessarily true.

-A Court Appointed Special Advocate (CASA) can always file their report which details what has gone on in the case form their perspective.
-Remember that a CASA is likely not an attorney but is specially trained to help judges by making recommendations about where your child is best served to be on a permanent basis after the CPS case investigation has concluded.
+A Court Appointed Special Advocate (CASA) can always file their report, which details what has gone on in the case from their perspective.
+Remember that a CASA is likely not an attorney but is specially trained to help judges make recommendations about where your child is best served to be permanent after the CPS case investigation has concluded.

-The CASA volunteer will detail how your child has adjusted to their new living situation and its affect on your child’s performance in school.
-The CASA volunteer will have met with your child multiple times and will help the judge get a window in their psyche.
-If there is any aspect of the case that needs to be worked on then the CASA volunteer will make that clear to the judge.
-The steps being taken by CPS to ensure your child's safety and your progress made in making your home environment conducive for the return of your child on a permanent basis.
+The CASA volunteer will detail how your child has adjusted to their new living situation and its effect on their performance in school.
+The CASA volunteer will have met with your child multiple times and will help the judge get a window into their psyche.
+If any aspect of the case needs to be worked on, then the CASA volunteer will make that clear to the judge.
+CPS is taking steps to ensure your child's safety and progress in making your home environment conducive for your child's return permanently.

 Can your child be returned to your home after the first permanency hearing

-Yes, your child can be returned to you at the conclusion of the first permanency hearing though it does not happen all that often.
-A judge would need to feel confident that not only have you lived up to each portion of the service plan but that you have also showed that any further involvement by CPS is not justified.
+Your child can be returned to you after the first permanency hearing though it does not happen often.
+A judge would need to feel confident that not only have you lived up to each portion of the service plan but that you have also shown that any further involvement by CPS is not justified.

-Overall, there are typically more than one permanency hearing in a CPS case, however.
-About four months after the first permanency hearing, the second permanency hearing is typically the occasion on which you can expect to hear from the judge on whether your child can be returned to your home on a permanent basis.
+Overall, there is typically more than one permanency hearing in a CPS case, however.
+About four months after the first permanency hearing, the second permanency hearing is typically the occasion you can expect to hear from the judge whether your child can be returned to your home permanently.
 If your child is not returned to you on this date, a trial date will be set to occur within two months of the second permanency hearing.

 Mediation – What it is and how it can help you and your family

-A third party mediator will meet with you and all of the other parties to your case to discuss whether a resolution can be worked out without the need for a trial.
-You need not wait for the later stages of your CPS case to request mediation as it can be held at any point after the initial hearing.
-It is possible to settle all of the issues of your case or to settle on only a few of the outstanding issues.
+A third-party mediator will meet with you and all of the other parties to your case to discuss whether a resolution can be worked out without the need for a trial.
+You need not wait for the later stages of your CPS case to request mediation, as it can be held at any point after the initial hearing.
+It is possible to settle all of your case's issues or settle on only a few of the outstanding issues.

-In mediation, the mediator's job is to help all the parties look at the case from the other parties’ vantage points.
-So often in a family law case an individual party is so focused on their own case that they lose sight of the other parties and their positions.
+In mediation, the mediator's job is to help all the parties look at the case from the other parties'’ vantage points.
+So often, in a family law case, an individual party is so focused on their case that they lose sight of the other parties and their positions.
 From those positions come strengths and weaknesses.
-If the mediator believes that you are in a better position to accept a settlement offer than to proceed to a trial he or she can tell you that.
-Likewise, if the mediator believes that CPS has overestimated the strength of their position relative to yours they can be counseled as such.
+If the mediator believes that you are better positioned to accept a settlement offer than to proceed to a trial, they can tell you that.
+Likewise, if the mediator believes that CPS has overestimated the strength of their position relative to yours, they can be counseled as such.

 Despite their position, the mediator cannot make decisions for any party and is not there to advocate for a particular party or their positions.
-When and if you all reach an agreement in mediation the settlement agreement will be put into writing and signed off on by all the parties to your case.
-That agreement will become the final orders of your case.
+When and if you all reach an agreement in mediation, the settlement agreement will be put into writing and signed off on by all the parties to your case.
+That agreement will become the final order of your case.

-If mediation is unsuccessful then a trial will be had to determine the final outcome of your case.
-It occurs typically one year from the time that your child was removed from your home.
-Your child has now been living away from you for a year and the court wants to either have your child returned to you, or placed into a permanent residence outside your home.
+If mediation is unsuccessful, then a trial will be had to determine the outcome of your case.
+It typically occurs one year from when your child was removed from your home.
+Your child has now been living away from you for a year, and the court wants to either have your child returned to you or placed into a permanent residence outside your home.

-All evidence must be presented to the judge at this hearing and witness testimony will be heard as well.
+All evidence must be presented to the judge at this hearing, and witness testimony will be heard.
 Have you shown the ability to follow the safety plan?
 Are you going to be able to act as a safe parent moving forward?
-What is in your child's best interests will be the guiding principle behind any decisions made by the Judge.
+What is in your child's best interests will be the guiding principle behind any decisions made by the judge.

-The basic outcomes of a trial are a reunion with your child where he is returned to your home, conservatorship rights being awarded to CPS or a relative on a permanent basis or outright termination of your parental rights.
+The primary outcomes of a trial are a reunion with your child where he is returned to your home, conservatorship rights being awarded to CPS or a relative permanently, or outright termination of your parental rights.

-Now that we have gone over the court process behind a CPS case tomorrow we can fill in the gaps with answers to questions that may not have been answered to this point.
-If you have questions that cannot wait for tomorrow's answers please contact the Law Office of Bryan Fagan, PLLC today.
-We can set up a free of charge consultation for you with one of our licensed family law attorneys.
-Our office represents clients across southeast Texas and we would be honored to do the same for you and your family.
+Now that we have gone over the court process behind a CPS case tomorrow, we can fill in the gaps with answers to questions that may not have been answered to this point.
+If you have questions that cannot wait for tomorrow's answers, please get in touch with the Law Office of Bryan Fagan, PLLC, today.
+We can set up a free-of-charge consultation for you with one of our licensed family law attorneys.
+Our office represents clients across southeast Texas, and we would be honored to do the same for you and your family.